Vincent Edwards (basketball)

-Vincent Malik Edwards (born April 5, 1996) is an American professional basketball player who last played for Seoul Samsung Thunders of the Korean Basketball League (KBL).
-He played college basketball for Purdue University.
+Vincent Malik Edwards (born April 5, 1996) is an American professional basketball player for the Pioneros de Los Mochis of the CIBACOPA.
+He played college basketball for the Purdue Boilermakers, and was drafted in the second round of the 2018 NBA draft.

 College career

 Edwards committed to Purdue from Middletown High School in Middletown, Ohio, choosing the Boilermakers over Michigan.
 The versatile small forward started beginning in his freshman season, earning Big Ten Conference freshman of the week honors three times.
 As a sophomore, Edwards averaged 11.3 points and 5.4 rebounds per game and toyed with the NBA draft before deciding to return to Purdue.

 In his junior season, he averaged 12.6 points, 4.9 rebounds and 3.6 assists per game and was named third-team All-Big Ten.
 He scored a career-high 26 points in a 69–64 win over Indiana on February 9, 2017.
 While Edwards was a key player for Purdue during the season, he tended to raise his level of play in the NCAA tournament for the Boilermakers.

 Following his junior season, Edwards declared for the 2017 NBA draft without hiring an agent.
 He ultimately decided to return to Purdue for his senior year.
 As a senior, Edwards averaged 14.6 points, 7.4 rebounds and 2.9 assists per game, shooting 47.6 percent from the floor and 39.8 percent from three-point range.
-He was a Second Team All-Big Ten selection.
+He was a second-team All-Big Ten selection.
 He finished his Purdue career with 1,638 points, 779 rebounds and 403 assists and started the second-most games for a Boilermaker with 125.